 Not so fast.

-Marketing Campaign Testing – Conclusion
+Ad Campaign Testing for Better Marketing – Conclusion

 So, have at it; use campaign testing to find your way to marketing success.